bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 preference to the first item in the array supported by the AS.
 If none of the given locales are supported, the AS MAY use a default locale.

-### Extending Interaction Capabilities {#request-interact-extend}
+### Extending Interaction Modes {#request-interact-extend}

-Additional interaction capabilities are defined in [a registry TBD](#IANA).
+Additional interaction modes are defined in [a registry TBD](#IANA).

-[[ Editor's note: we should have guidance in here about how to define other interaction capabilities.
+[[ Editor's note: we should have guidance in here about how to define other interaction modes.
 There's already interest in defining message-based protocols like DIDCOMM and challenge-response protocols like FIDO, for example. ]]